 Since there are several different pools of varying depths, it is a great place if you’re just learning the ropes of scuba diving.
 The maximum depth of the shallow pools is roughly 16 feet (five meters), so it’s perfect for beginners or intermediate divers.
 In terms of certification, you only need a level one Open Water (or equivalent) in order to dive in Cenote Azul.

 In the shallow basin, divers can see a variety of fish, including catfish, cichlids, and Mollys.
 There’s also a very healthy and thriving plant life that is interesting to look at, including underwater vines, green moss, and algae-covered rocks.

 More experienced divers can try the deeper pools, which are approximately 32 feet (10 meters) deep.
 Even at this depth, you’ll have clear visibility of 20 to 30 meters.
-There are some very fascinating things to see on the bottom of the deeper pools, especially the intricate cave systems.
+There are some fascinating things to see at the bottom of the deeper pools, especially the intricate cave systems.

 While snorkel equipment and life vests can be rented on-site, diving equipment is not available.
 That means you’ll either need to bring your own gear or rent it beforehand from a diving center.
 You can also book a cenote diving tour with a guide to take you around the different cenotes in the area (diving equipment and wetsuits are usually included with your tour price).

 Equipment Rental Prices at Cenote Azul